Chapter Five: The Numbers Don’t Speak for Themselves

 The stakes are high for context and data.
 GDELT is not that different from many other data repositories out there.
 There are a growing number of portals, observatories, and websites where one can download all manner of open government, corporate and scientific data.
 There are APIs

 While FiveThirtyEight did need a schooling on verifying their data, there's a larger problem at work here that has to do with context.
 One of the central tenets of feminist thinking, outlined by Donna Haraway, is that all knowledge is "situated."
-What this means is that context matters – What are the social, cultural, historical and material conditions in which knowledge is produced?
-What are the identities of the humans making the knowledge?
+What this means is that context matters.
+When approaching new knowledge – any kind of knowledge — it’s essential to ask about the social, cultural, historical and material conditions in which that knowledge was produced, as well as the identities of the humans who made (or are making) that knowledge.
 Rather than seeing knowledge artifacts – like datasets – as neutral and objective fodder to use for more knowledge making, a feminist perspective advocates for connecting them back to their context, to better understand their limitations and ethical obligations.
 And, ultimately, to better understand the ways in which power and privilege may be obscuring the truth.

 The issue is that much of the data downloaded from web portals and APIs comes without context or metadata.
 If you are lucky you might get a paragraph about where the data are from or a data dictionary that describes what each column in a spreadsheet means.
 But more than likely you get something like this.